rtyler/brokenco.de/_posts/2016-10-03-dropin-containerized-jenkins-master.md

 image](https://github.com/jenkinsci/docker), which uses the latest Jenkins LTS release *and* the latest official OpenJDK 8 base image.
-For a systems administrator, this means running `docker run jenkins` gets you the latest JDK8 runtime, and the latest supported LTS Jenkinst release, all in one tidy little(-ish) container.
+For a systems administrator, this means running `docker run jenkins` gets you the latest JDK8 runtime, and the latest supported LTS Jenkins release, all in one tidy little(-ish) container.

 So long as my system can sanely run Docker containers, I can have frequent updates